httpwg/http-extensions/draft-ietf-httpbis-message-signatures.md

 ## HTTP Signature Metadata Parameters Registry {#param-registry}

-This document defines the `Signature-Input` Structured Header, whose member values may have parameters containing metadata about a message signature.
-IANA is asked to create and maintain a new registry titled "HTTP Signature Metadata Parameters" to record and maintain the set of parameters defined for use with member values in the `Signature-Input` Structured Header.
+This document defines the signature parameters structure, the values of which may have parameters containing metadata about a message signature.
+IANA is asked to create and maintain a new registry titled "HTTP Signature Metadata Parameters" to record and maintain the set of parameters defined for use with member values in the signature parameters structure.
 Initial values for this registry are given in {{iana-param-contents}}.
 Future assignments and modifications to existing assignments are to be made through the Expert Review registration policy {{?RFC8126}} and shall follow the template presented in {{iana-param-template}}.

 ### Registration Template {#iana-param-template}